grycap/im/doc/source/xmlrpc.rst

    * ``failed``, an error happened during the launching; or
    * ``unknown``, unable to obtain the status.

    The next figure shows a state diagram of virtual machine status.
+This figure is illustrative as if may differ in case of Cloud Providers.

    .. digraph:: stategraph